Robin Sharma's 'The Monk Who Sold His Ferrari'

 #1) The Garden: Master Your Mind

-The garden is meant to be a symbol for your inner life.
+The garden is meant to be a symbol of your inner life.
 This includes your emotions, your dreams and desires, and most importantly, your thoughts.

 Mastering your mind is essential because the quality of your life is determined by the quality of your thoughts.